AleDavMart/BUILDINGRESTfulAPIs/README.md

 # BUILDINGRESTfulAPIs
 Built a RESTful API for a Books database.
 You will be able to execute CRUD operations by using the postman collection here.
-This API includes unit testing using the Mocha framework and integration testing using supertest.
+This API includes unit testing using the Mocha framework and integration testing for POST using Supertest.
+The tests will end the sequence by closing the Mongoose connection and app.

 Please use the postman collection to test the API locally.